-Planning for a trip to South Korea soon but torn between shopping and dining at the bustling metropolis of Seoul or escaping to nature on the idyllic island of Jeju?
+Planning to travel to South Korea soon but torn between shopping and dining at the bustling metropolis of Seoul or escaping to nature on the idyllic island of Jeju?
 There is one city in the land of kimchi that seamlessly blends the best of both worlds.
-With its stunning beaches, delectable food, and laid-back atmosphere, Busan is the ultimate destination for any traveller.
+With its gorgeous beaches, delectable food, and laid-back atmosphere, Busan is the ultimate destination for any traveller.

 1. Live like a local in the Nampo-dong neighbourhood, the old downtown of Busan

 Enjoy Busan’s best street delicacies along the bustling BIFF Square

 Immerse yourself in the glitz and glamour of Busan’s movie scene at the Busan International Film Festival Square (BIFF Square).
 Once the hub for introducing new talents and the latest films to Asia, BIFF Square has now evolved into a vibrant cultural complex that boasts a plethora of traditional street food and modern inventions.

 Prepare to tantalise your taste buds with a unique-to-Busan street treat, the mouth-watering Ssiat Hotteok.
 These fried Korean pancakes are filled with a heavenly mix of crunchy seeds, including pine nuts, sunflower seeds and pumpkin seeds, adding a delightful texture and a burst of flavour to every bite.
 A perfect blend of sweet and salty, this Busan-style Hotteok is a must-try snack that will leave you craving for more as you explore the vibrant streets of BIFF Square.

 Operating hours: Open all year round

 Forget the maps and explore the buzzing Gukje Market for unexpected finds